 This new ICECAPS-MELT project complements the ICECAPS Summit observatory by building a new mobile observatory for measuring parameters of the surface mass and energy budgets of the Greenland Ice Sheet.
 This observatory uses a novel approach for unattended, autonomous operation by supporting instruments that require moderate power and internet bandwidth yet are quite like those operated at Summit Station.
 The new observatory measures surface mass and energy budget parameters, including precipitation, cloud properties, radiative and turbulent fluxes, near-surface meteorology, and subsurface temperatures and structure.
 To do this, the ICECAPS-MELT team deploys a precipitation radar, a cloud lidar, a microwave radiometer, a ground-penetrating radar, and an automated surface flux station, which consume approximately 500 W of power under normal conditions.
 The project will lead to new insights into how parameters of the surface mass and energy budgets co-vary in space and time between this new observatory and the ongoing measurements at Summit.
 Trajectory analyses track the changes in air parcels as they ascend the Greenland Ice Sheet and pass over the two observational sites.
 The mobile observatory will be deployed in successive summers at Summit Station in the dry-snow zone and at the DYE-2 station in the percolation zone.
 If this project is successful, a network of these observatories will be proposed for future deployment in southwestern Greenland, which will provide new insights into how atmospheric properties and processes are coupled both spatially and temporally to the ice sheet’s surface and subsurface conditions over Greenland.

-Researchers on this collaboration between Walden (2137083, LEAD, Washington State University), Shupe (2137091, University of Colorado at Boulder), Hawley (2137098, Dartmouth) Bennartz (2137152, University of Wisconsin-Madison) and Marshall (2137120, Boise State University) will continue research conducted under NSF grants 0856773, 1414314, and 1801764.
+Researchers on this collaboration between Walden (2137083, lead, Washington State University), Shupe (2137091, University of Colorado at Boulder), Hawley (2137098, Dartmouth College) L’Ecuyer (2137152, University of Wisconsin-Madison), and Marshall (2137120, Boise State University), with collaboration from non-NSF award Neely (NE/X002403/1, University of Leeds), will continue research conducted under NSF grants 0856773, 1414314, and 1801764.
 The Integrated Characterization of Energy, Clouds, Atmospheric state, and Precipitation at Summit (ICECAPS) project has been continuously operating at Summit Station since 2010.
-The project entails year-round operation of a sophisticated suite of ground-based instruments for observing clouds, precipitation, and atmospheric structure, including radar, lidar, ceilometer, microwave radiometers, solar and longwave radiometers, infrared spectrometer, sodar, precipitation sensors, and radiosondes.
+The project entails year-round operation of a sophisticated suite of ground-based instruments for observing clouds, precipitation, and atmospheric structure, including radar, lidar, ceilometer, microwave radiometers, solar and longwave radiometers, infrared spectrometer, sodar, precipitation sensors, and radiosondes from.
 Starting in 2018, this project also included a collaboration with the University of Leeds to provide aerosol spectrometers and surface energy flux instrumentation.
 The research team will continue the operation of existing ICECAPS instrumentation and radiosonde releases at Summit Station.
-Throughout the project, a Battelle ARO science technician will monitor project instruments and oversee twice-daily radiosonde balloon releases.
+Throughout the project, a Battelle ARO science technician will monitor project instruments and oversee radiosonde balloon releases.

 2022